 This post is indeed exactly what the title would imply – a review of our Center Parcs holiday at Elveden Forest, and some tips on how to make the most of a holiday at any of the Center Parcs resorts.
 However, I couldn’t not also make it my Wot so Funee? post this week, due to the following image:

-Arrival: couldn’t have been easier.
+Arrival and check-in at Center Parcs couldn’t have been easier.
 The reception staff were lovely, and we didn’t even need to leave the car to check in.
-But, this was because our lovely partners in holiday antics Five Go Blogging alerted us to the fact that the process is made that much quicker by checking in online before arrival, so make sure you do that; it’s easy, but be warned – they do require your bra size and your dental records to set you up.
-(Obviously they don’t actually ask for this information, but they do want a lot of detail about your party).
+But, this was because we knew that the process is made that much quicker by checking in online before arrival, so make sure you do that; it’s easy, but be warned – they do require your bra size and your dental records to set you up.
+(I’m joking, but they do want a lot of detail about your party).
 The handing out of a pack of Haribo along with the keys made for a happy start in the back of the car.

 - Adult bikes – £25 each